luxui/lux-core/CONTRIBUTING.md

 The coding style is very similar to the [airbnb] style, with a few changes:

-  - No `.jsx` filenames for ReactJS files; just `/js`.
-  - Prefer alphabetization over other arbitrary, or subjective, ordering of function/method definitions.
-For variables sometimes naming collides with alphabetization so logic is preferred over contorting variable names to fit.
+  - Restrict the complexity of functions because too much complexity is difficult to manage. `complexity`
+  - Prefer double-quotes in JSX. `jsx-quotes`
+  - Restrict the nesting depth of functions; because complexity. `max-depth`
+  - Restrict the number of function parameters; because complexity. `max-params`
+  - Restrict the number of statements on a line; because who needs multiple statements on a single line. `max-statements-per-line`
-  - Line length is adhered to as often as possible with exceptions for:
+  - Line length is adhered to as often as possible with exceptions for: `max-len`
-    + Error texts
+    + Error strings
     + JSX or markup
+    + URLs
+  - Lines that `return` values should have an empty line before them. `newline-before-return`
-  - Function arguments can be reassigned; though it is not encouraged.
+  - Function arguments can be reassigned; though it is not encouraged. `no-param-reassign`
-  - Within function bodies using a function before it is defined due to alphabetization is allowed.
+  - Within function bodies using a function before it is defined due to alphabetization is allowed. `no-use-before-define`
-  - Lines that `return` values should have an empty line before them.
+  - Conflicting preferences `padded-blocks` and `newline-before-return`; the required newline before returns "wins". `padded-blocks`
+  - No `.jsx` filenames for ReactJS files; just `/js`. `react/jsx-filename-extension`
+  - Conflicting non-ESLint preference for alphabetization rather than arbitrary or subjective ordering of functions/methods (mentioned below). `react/sort-comp`
+  - Any help with documentation is going to be helpful in the long-run - and was immediately upon turning this option on. `valid-jsdoc`

 [ESLint] is the preferred way of enforcing the style guide and has plenty of integrations with IDEs and editors to help automate that for you.
 Additionally you can run the linter using `npm run lint` at your command line prompt.

+Additionally prefer alphabetization over other arbitrary, or subjective, ordering of function/method definitions.
+For variables sometimes naming collides with alphabetization so logic is preferred over contorting variable names to fit.

 ### Code Conventions